Dismiss Modal

 Urgent Care

 A laceration is a cut through the skin.
-This will usually need stitches or staples if it is deep.
-Minor cuts may be treated with a surgical tape closure or skin glue.
-Learn how to care for yourself at home.
+Deep cuts may require sutures.
+Minor cuts may be treated with surgical tape closures or skin glue.